accordproject/corda-accord-template/README.md

 * In this repo, a Java object has been precompiled from Cicero based on the promissory note example.
 * No additional setup is required.
 To parse a state and issue a Promissory note on the ledger see either `Running The Tests` or `Deploying Locally`.

-### Running the test
+### Running the tests
 * Java: Select `Java - Unit tests` from the dropdown run configuration menu, and click the green play button.
-* Note - there is currently only one test, which demonstrates the functionality.
-Other tests are a carry-over from another repo that must be adapted.
+* Note - there is currently only one test, which demonstrates the Corda-Accord integration.
+Other tests are a carry-over from the training material.
+They will be adapted to test this integration more thoroughly.
 * Kotlin: N/A, still a WIP.
 * Individual tests can be run by clicking the green arrow in the line number column next to each test.
 * When running flow tests you must add the following to your run / debug configuration in the VM options field.
 This enables us to use
 * Quasar - a library that provides high-performance, lightweight threads.
 * "-javaagent: /PATH_TO_FILE_FROM_ROOT_DIR/quasar.jar"

+### Deploying Locally
+* From the root directory run './gradlew deployNodes' at the command line.
+* From the root directory you may then run 'java-source/build/nodes/runNodes'

 # Template Files